OSC/job-pod-reaper/README.md

 The above annotation will cause the pod to be reaped (killed) once it reaches the age of 1d (24h)

+### Changing what is reaped

+By default pods in any namespace with `pod.kubernetes.io/lifetime` annotation that have `job` label are reaped if their lifetime has expired.
+Any Services, ConfigMaps or Secrets with matching `job` label in the same namespace as the expired pod will also be reaped.

+If you wish to scope the namespaces searched change either `--namespace-labels` flag to limit namespaces searched by label, or list the namespaces with `--reap-namespaces` (comma separated).
+See [Cluster Role Bindings](#cluster-role-bindings) on the necessary RBAC changes based on the scope of what namespaces to search.

+If you wish to only reap pods with a given label, set `--pods-labels`.

+If you wish to reap pods only and don't set the `job` label set `--job-label=none`.

 ## Deployment Details

 The job-pod-reaper is intended to be deployed inside a Kubernetes cluster.
 It can also be run outside the cluster via cron.